Exhibition: Floriade trash and treasures 1972 – 2022

 Many residues of this Floriade are, although sometimes neglected, still visible in the park.
 Should we simply leave them aside or can they be a point of departure for developing new scenarios?

 Archival research and fieldwork led to tentative strategies to provide this heritage with a new context and thus create a renewed experience for the visitors of the park.
 To test these strategies, Temporary spatial interventions were created.
 The Orangerie serving as a direction room presents the field work and archival research which underlies these interventions.
+In the Floriade trash and treasures research pages you will find the results of the five interventions.

 Intern: Eva Verberne